KeTchUP42/flash/docs/manual/components/triggers/MobsDeathZone.md

- ## AccelerationPlayerTrigger
+ ## MobsDeathZone

- This trigger gives some acceleration for all players who enters the trigger area.
+ This trigger sets health points to zero for all mobs who enters the trigger area.

  **Configuration block example:**

-    [AccelerationPlayerTrigger]
+    [MobsDeathZone]
     POSITION = 475:500
     SIZE = 100:100
     ANGLE = 0
-    X_ACCELERATION = 0
-    Y_ACCELERATION = 0.8

  ### Explanation: